 "Although born a Bostonian, I feel Glaswegian at heart!
 The ability to help Scotland, and the UK, fight back against COVID-19 has filled me with so much purpose.
 The reason I wanted to get involved is simple: I just wanted to help in any capacity that I could.
 I aspire to go to medical school, however, at this point in time when medical professionals were needed more than ever, I just wanted to do anything that I could to help."
 Hannah Bailic, Research Assistant

 Aside from our established staff members taking on roles, the lab has also created opportunities for those who have lost their jobs during the pandemic.
-Over 650 jobs have now been created, many of which are likely to last until December 2021, providing purpose, experience, and employment.
+Over 800 jobs have now been created, providing purpose, experience, and employment.

 The University has recently been awarded the UK’s largest Strength in Places Fund award (£38m) from the UK Government, to develop a Living Laboratory for Precision Medicine with consortium partners at the Queen Elizabeth University Hospital campus.
 This five-year programme aims to benefit patients and the NHS and drive economic development and job creation in the local area.
 The establishment of the Lighthouse has been possible because of the University’s strong relationships with external partners.

 Dr Carol Clugston, Chief Operating Officer of the College of Medical, Veterinary & Life Sciences and a Director of the Glasgow Lighthouse Lab, explains;